dea-ll/GeGraphs/README.md

 GeGraphs_0.2.9.tar.gz
 ```

+This archive contains the complete R package, including its source code, documentation and the genomic annotation resources required by GeGraphs.

-Install the package from a terminal with:
+Install it from a terminal with:

 ```bash
 R CMD INSTALL GeGraphs_0.2.9.tar.gz
 ```

-Then load it in R:
+Then load the package in R:

 ```r
 library(GeGraphs)